abhithakkar1998/llm-learning-journey/README.md

 - Evaluated the fine-tuned model on unseen text samples to verify performance.
 - Achieved near full fine-tuning performance while training only ~1–2% of parameters.

+## Day 6 – Retrieval-Augmented Generation (RAG) Basics
+- Built a **RAG pipeline** to answer questions using a Wikipedia-based corpus on AI/ML/Data Science.
+- Steps covered:
+  - Created a **Wikipedia knowledge base** with topics and summaries.
+  - Converted the summaries into **embeddings** using a Transformer model.
+  - Implemented **cosine similarity-based retrieval** to fetch top-k relevant documents.
+  - Integrated retrieval results into a **Flan-T5 text generation pipeline**.
+  - Added **visualizations** (heatmap & PCA plots) to understand document similarity.
+  - Developed a **minimal Gradio UI** to interactively query the RAG system.

 ---

 ## 🔧 Tech Stack